dpath-maintainers/dpath-python/README.md

 Basically it lets you glob over a dictionary as if it were a filesystem.
 It allows you to specify globs (ala the bash eglob syntax, through some advanced fnmatch.fnmatch magic) to access dictionary elements, and provides some facility for filtering those results.

+Automated pylint and nosetest runs are in the AKLabs bamboo, here: http://bamboo.aklabs.net/browse/DPATHPYTHON

 Separators
 ==========